For Grant Holders

 Organisations supported by United St Saviour’s Charity can obtain an electronic copy of the Charity’s logo in colour and/or black & white by email to email@example.com

 The templates below show the online questions that we ask at application stage and, if you are successful, at reporting stage for our two open access grants programmes.

 - Example Expression of Interest form

-- Example progress reporting forms: End of Project Report, End of Financial Year Report and Interim Progress Report
+- Example progress reporting forms: End of Grant Report, End of Year Report and Interim Progress Report

 United St Saviour’s Funding Guide A free guide to help community organisations and groups in Southwark find funding.

 School for Social Entrepreneurs Fellowship Programme supports individuals with an idea for a business or project that helps other people or the environment.
 It’s a practical, non-academic course for people from all backgrounds.
 You don’t need any educational qualifications and there’s no scary interview process.
 Book onto a launch session and find out more.

 Charity registration – a simple guide for setting up a charity by the Small Charities Coalition.